Coaching Services ↓

 Relationships have been both my worst heartaches and greatest blessings.
 Life is what happens while you're making other plans...

 I've always loved helping people.
 As a kid I wanted to be a doctor — until I met a model, moved to New York City, studied acting (human behavior), moved to Los Angeles, back to New York, all the while putting my career first and breaking men's hearts.
 Until I had my heart broken and became obsessed with how to fix my relationships.
-Did a reality show about being single, hosted a talk show about relationships (dubbed "The Dating Expert"), went to NYU, became a certified Life, Relationship, & Heartbreak Coach, write columns, make advice videos, wrote a book, and now I'm very good at helping others have better relationships — this is what I was mean to do.
+Did a reality show about being single, hosted a talk show about relationships (dubbed "The Dating Expert"), went to NYU, became a certified Life, Relationship, & Breakup Coach, write columns, make advice videos, wrote a book, and now I'm very good at helping others have better relationships — this is what I was meant to do.

 As a teenage model whose only income came from what she looked like, I was obsessed with working out and trying to eat right.
 It was a constant battle between enjoying what I ate or enjoying how I looked.
 At the same time, I was struggling with my relationships.
 I had no idea what boundaries were, and looking back, I definitely had a few “What was I thinking?” relationships.
 If I had thought then to put a food value on men, I would have known exactly whom to indulge in and whom to throw away.
 That’s how the idea for Giving Up Junk-Food Relationships was born.
 Like attracts like; therefore, you are who you meet, just as you are what you eat.